tanpeiyu1209tpy/PK-YOLO/README.md

 ```

 ## Referencing Guide
 Please cite the paper if using this repository.
-Here is a guide to referencing this work in various styles for formatting your references:
+Here is a guide to referencing this work in various styles for formatting your references:</br>

-> Plain Text
+> Plain Text</br>
 - **IEEE Full Name Reference Style**</br>
 Ming Kang, Fung Fung Ting, Raphaël C.-W. Phan, and Chee-Ming Ting.
 Pk-yolo: Pretrained knowledge guided yolo for brain tumor detection in multiplane mri slices.
 In *WACV*, pages 3732–3741, 2025.</br>
-<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including *CVPR*, *ICCV*, and *WACV*, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.", which the reference styles of *NeurIPS*, *ICLR*, and *IJCAI* are similar to.</sup>
+<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including *CVPR*, *ICCV*, and *WACV*, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.".</sup></br>
+&nbsp;- **IJCAI Full Name Variation**</br>
+\[Kang *et al.*, 2025\] Ming Kang, Fung Fung Ting, Raphaël C.-W. Phan, and Chee-Ming Ting.
+Pk-yolo: Pretrained knowledge guided yolo for brain tumor detection in multiplane mri slices.
+In *Proceedings of the 2025 IEEE/CVF Winter Conference on Applications of Computer Vision*, pages 3732–3741, Piscataway, NJ, February 2025.
+IEEE.</br>

 - **IEEE Reference Style**</br>
 M. Kang, F. F. Ting, R. C.-W. Phan, and C.-M. Ting, "Pk-yolo: Pretrained knowledge guided yolo for brain tumor detection in multiplane mri slices," in *Proc.
 Winter Conf.
 Appl.
 Comput.
 Vis.
 (WACV)*, Tucson, AZ, USA, Feb.
 28–Mar.
 4, 2025, pp. 3732–3741.</br>